Khalil al-Wazir: Assassination

 According to other accounts, he was shot on the landing of his house by a commando who pursued him upstairs when he ran there after hearing the shots that killed two security guards outside.
 A different version has it he was working on a memo to leaders of the Intifada, and only had time to fire off one shot from his pistol when the assassination squad burst into his rooms.
 He was shot at close range, reportedly 70 times, in the presence of his wife Intissar and his son Nidal, above whose bed a commando then fired a burst of automatic fire as a warning.
 Another account posits that the assassins gained entry to the PLO compound via IDs stolen from kidnapped Lebanese fishermen.

 Following his assassination, riots immediately broke out in the Palestinian territories, and at least a dozen Palestinians were shot dead in the worst show of violence since the outbreak of the uprising.
 He was buried in the Yarmouk refugee camp in Damascus on 21 April; Arafat led the funeral procession.

 In 2012, Israel unofficially confirmed that it was responsible for his assassination, after an interview Ronen Bergman conducted with Nahum Lev was cleared for publication – its release had been blocked by military censors for more than a decade.
 In that interview, Lev gave Bergman a detailed account of the operation.

 The United States Department of State condemned his killing as an "act of political assassination".
 The UN Security Council approved Resolution 611 condemning "the aggression perpetrated against the sovereignty and territorial integrity of Tunisia", without specifically mentioning Israel.

 Personal life

 Al-Wazir married his cousin Intissar al-Wazir in 1962 and had five children with her.
 They had three sons, named Jihad, Bassem and Nidal, and two daughters, named Iman and Hanan al-Wazir.
 Intissar and her children returned to Gaza following the Oslo Accords between Israel and the PLO and in 1996 she became the first female minister in the Palestinian National Authority.
-His son Jihad al-Wazir is formerly the Governor of the Palestinian Monetary Authority and currently works for the International Monetary Fund.
+Intissar later became head of the Palestinian Authority Martyrs Fund, the organization that provides stipends to the families of Palestinians killed or wounded during confrontations with Israeli authorities.
+His son Jihad al-Wazir is formerly the governor of the Palestinian Monetary Authority and currently works for the International Monetary Fund.

 After Hamas' takeover of the Gaza Strip in 2007, looters raided al-Wazir's home, reportedly stealing his personal belongings.
 Intissar al-Wazir said that the looting "occurred in broad daylight and under the watchful eye of Hamas militiamen."

+In 2014, the Palestinian Authority named a forest in the West Bank as the Martyr Khalil Al-Wazir Forest.